-Please Kill Me is the punk-history Bible, and poet Gillian McCain is the woman behind it.
+_Please Kill Me_ is the punk-history Bible, and poet Gillian McCain is the woman behind it.
 McCain coauthored the influential book, which was published in 1996, with music critic Legs McNeil.
 The first time I read the oral history compilation, which includes testimony from Iggy Pop, the Ramones, Jim Carroll, and many more, I felt like I was actually a part of the original punk scene.
-Gillian and Legs met through a coffeehouse reading series called The Poetry Project and their shared interest in the souls of punk pioneers became the basis for their friendship.
+Gillian and Legs met through a coffeehouse reading series called (7) and their shared interest in the souls of punk pioneers became the basis for their friendship.

 While Gillian and Legs worked on the book fifty-fifty, Gillian was often erased from its media narrative.
 Sure, Legs was older and had been a staple in the punk scene (he is a renowned music critic and one of the people responsible for giving “punk” its name).
-But despite the genre’s anti-establishment roots, punk has a well-documented women problem.
+But despite the genre’s anti-establishment roots, punk has a (8).
 While Legs was seen as a celebrity and almost a hero, Gillian often fell into the background.

 **Ilana Kaplan:** How did you and Legs meet?